Eliminater30013/GAN/README.md

 ```
 python train.py --dataroot <datapath> --name <experiment_name>  --gpu_ids 0 --display_id 0 --lambda_L1 60 --niter 100 --niter_decay 100 --pool_size 64 --loadSize 256 --fineSize 256 --gan_mode lsgan --lr 0.0002 --which_model_netG fusion
 ```
+Ensure you type this in as a single line.
+Note: where

 - To view epoch-wise intermediate training results, `./checkpoints/<experiment_name>/web/index.html`
+- `<datapath>` root path to your test/train dataset e.g './datasets/XYZ_Dataset', where XYZ_Dataset is the dataset name
+- `<experiment_name>` name of the experiment
 - `--lambda_L1` weight of L1 loss in the cost function
 - `--niter` number of epochs with constant learning rate
 - `--niter_decay` number of epochs with linearly decaying learning rate